TUWAIQ-PYTHON-4/Django_HW3/README.md

 - What is the main purpose behind using the virtual environment?

-    in sample, the purpose of using virtual environment is to keep avoid problem that occurred when using diff of library version
+    in simple, the purpose of using virtual environment is to keep avoid problem that occurred when using diff of library version